hashicorp/terraform-provider-google/website/docs/index.html.markdown

 ## Contributing

 If you'd like to help extend the Google provider, we gladly accept community contributions!
+Pull requests should be made against [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules) to ensure they are applied to both `google` and `google-beta`.

-Check out the [provider README](https://github.com/terraform-providers/terraform-provider-google) for instructions about getting started developing, the [HashiCorp contribution guidelines](https://github.com/hashicorp/terraform/blob/master/.github/CONTRIBUTING.md) for a Terraform provider development overview, and the [Google provider contribution guidelines](https://github.com/terraform-providers/terraform-provider-google/blob/master/.github/CONTRIBUTING.md) for our provider-specific advice.
+Check out the [Magic Modules setup guide](https://github.com/GoogleCloudPlatform/magic-modules#one-time-setup) to get set up, the [provider README](https://github.com/terraform-providers/terraform-provider-google) for instructions about running your generated code, the [HashiCorp contribution guidelines](https://github.com/hashicorp/terraform/blob/master/.github/CONTRIBUTING.md) for a Terraform provider development overview, and the [Google provider contribution guidelines](https://github.com/terraform-providers/terraform-provider-google/blob/master/.github/CONTRIBUTING.md) for our provider-specific advice.